zfs-old-crap/linkytime/docs/UserGuide.md

 * Meeting date and time
 * Module the meeting is assigned to

-#### List all archived meetings : `archive`

-View all elapsed meetings in the meeting list and display their respective details.

-Format: `archive`

 #### Find a meeting : `find`

 Find meetings in the meeting list that matches the provided keywords and displays their respective details.